rodrigohenrik/Complete-Hacker-Cybersecurity-Glossary/README.md

 ### 🌐 Digital Environments & Networks

+Dive into the structure of the deep web, dark web, Tor network, and darknet — critical layers of the internet often misunderstood.

 | Term | Definition |
 |------|-----------|
 | **Deep Web** | The portion of the web not indexed by search engines, including databases, internal networks, and academic repositories. |